 Note: Estimated times cited in this section refer to software/firmware version 2009.04.10,1-0.
 Other versions may perform differently, and actual performance may vary.
-It is important to test takeover and its exact impact on client applications prior to deploying a Sun ZFS Storage 7000 series clustered appliance in a production environment.
+It is important to test takeover and its exact impact on client applications prior to deploying a clustered appliance in a production environment.

-When setting up a cluster from two new appliances, perform the following steps:
+When setting up a cluster from two new appliances, use the following procedure.

 Connect power and at least one Ethernet cable to each appliance.

 Cable together the cluster interconnect controllers as described below under Node Cabling.
 You can also proceed with cluster setup and add these cables dynamically during the setup process.

 Cable together the HBAs to the shared JBOD(s) as shown in the JBOD Cabling diagrams in the setup poster that came with your appliance.